samjones00/docs/docs/_documentation/ztest.md

 ### Custom Row Components

-Whilst a tabular grid view might be a natural UI for browsing a database for devs, we can do better since we have the full UI source code that's built using Vue components.
+Whilst a tabular grid view might be a natural UI for browsing a database for devs, we can do better since we have the full UI source code of the Vue components.
 A filtered tabular view makes it fast to find the record you're interested in, but it's not ideal for quickly finding related information about an Entity.

-To provide a richer more customized UX for different App users, SharpData includes support for "Row Components" which you can use to provide rich information at a glance for any record.
-In SharpData you can create them in [/components/Custom](https://github.com/NetCoreApps/SharpData/tree/master/src/components/Custom).
+To provide a more customized UX for different App UIs, **SharpData** includes support for **"Row Components"** to be able to quickly drill down & view richer info on any record.
+Row Components are defined in [/components/Custom](https://github.com/NetCoreApps/SharpData/tree/master/src/components/Custom).

-For example when viewing an Order, it's natural to want to view the Order Details with it, which we can enable by registering a custom Vue component below:
+For example when viewing an **Order**, it's natural to want to view the **Order Details** with it, which is enabled by registering the custom Vue component below:

 ```ts
 @Component({ template: